 Also, their cubs are born with golden yellow fur.
 As they mature, their manes appear and get darker as they get older.
 The golden color of the cub’s fur represents the glow of the fire.

-The lion is seen as a brave and powerful beast, much like the way fire is seen in some cultures.
+The lion (but also the lioness) is seen as a brave and powerful beast, much like the way fire is seen in some cultures.
 The color and places where lions live also have an influence on their symbolic meaning for different cultures.

 Tigers are one of the largest members of the cat family.
 The markings on their coats are similar to the pattern of flames and embers.
 Tigers’ coats come in a variety of colors, which also represent fire for certain cultures.
 Their black stripes can be seen as lines of smoke rising above a burning field, while orange or brown fur is similar to the color of embers.

 They are solitary animals but they do migrate through certain areas in groups as part of their hunting process.
 Their migration habits and speed make them excellent examples of fire.

 The combination of their color and living conditions influences how they are seen as symbols of fire in different cultures.
 Some tigers live in areas where the ground is covered with a lot of vegetation, which can add to their symbolic meaning as symbols of fire.
 See also our post about tiger symbolism.

 Hawks are an excellent example of fire, especially in the sense that they use speed to capture their prey.
 They are predatory birds with excellent eyesight and they wait on tree branches for other animals to come by before attacking them.

 Their hunting process is similar to the way humans hunt; they find the right spot in order to successfully ambush their prey.
 Their speed makes them excellent examples of fire because they can move so quickly.